-Ask any bloke if he’s a fan of Ari Gold and the instinctive answer will be something along the lines of bloody oath, yes.
-Only after diving deep through the eight seasons of Entourage for this article did I realise the man is actually a solid prick, quite often way past the point where it's funny.
+Ask any bloke if he’s a fan of Ari Gold and the answer will be something along the lines of, “Bloody oath, yes.”
+Only after diving deep all eight seasons of Entourage for this article did I realise the man is actually a solid prick, quite often way past the point where it’d be funny in real life.

-That being said, despite my resistance to love him, Ari Gold’s, bold, rude and straight shooting tactics get the job done.
-There’s something we can all learn from Tinseltown’s hot shot agent to incorporate into our daily grind when it comes to business and negotiation.
+That being said, Ari Gold’s straight shooting tactics gets results.
+There’s something we can all learn from Tinseltown’s hot shot agent, and even incorporate within our daily grind when it comes to business and negotiation.

 Never tell someone what they think they want to hear before you know what they want to hear.
-If you make an offer, stick to it until you get a response, don't jump a silence with a backtrack.
+If you make an offer, stick to it until you get a response.
+Don’t jump on silence with a backtrack.
 “Silence is fucking golden,” the man himself once said.

-In this case, do what Ari didn’t in this interaction with Lloyd – recognise hard work and loyalty, paying it where it’s due.
+In this case, do what Ari didn’t in his interaction with Lloyd – recognise hard work and loyalty, paying back where it’s due.
 If someone comes to you asking for a promotion, the ball is in their court.
 If they present their case with well-founded evidence, take it under genuine advisement.
 Don’t blow them off or they might be out the door before you know it.

 You’ll never get away with this tactic outside of Hollywood, but it’s a good reminder that sometimes even the best office environments need a reshuffle.
-We’d recommend taking Ari’s approach and then toning it down by approximately 110% or you'll find yourself in court instead of at the head of a board table.
+We’d recommend taking Ari’s approach and then toning it down by approximately 110% – or you may find yourself on the receiving end of a class action lawsuit instead of at the head of a board table.

-Everyone gets to where they are by experiencing the position they now work above.
-While you might think you have more experience – and you likely do – always be prepared to consider a fresh perspective towards a challenge.
-Sometimes your experience might actually be clouding your ability to take the necessary advice on board and succeed.
+While you might think you have the experience – and you likely do – always be prepared to consider a fresh perspective.
+Even if it means getting back to the basics, and hearing it from someone who’s standing where you once stood before all this.
+Sometimes your experience might actually be clouding your own judgement – take the necessary advice on board.

 Do whatever it takes to close the deal